LOADING ...

 Just went bad to worse

-So to a dusty room over a stable
+So to a dusty over a Livery stable

 And then one day he even answer

-They him there in an old black suit
+They found him there in an old suit

 But all the they could find on him